Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 Rscript -e 'renv::restore(prompt = FALSE)'
 ```

-The project `.Rprofile` activates the local `renv` environment automatically when the repository is opened as an R project.
+The root `.Rprofile` activates the local `renv` environment for interactive R sessions started from the repository root.

-The R version, operating system, and loaded package versions for a completed run can be inspected using:
+The R version, operating system, and loaded package versions can be inspected using:

 ```r
 sessionInfo()